 Summary of the Most Popular Sports in Europe

 - Football by far the most popular sport throughout Europe.
-It is the most popular sport in every nation we analysed in the continent.
+It is the most popular sport in almost every nation we analysed in the continent.

 - Tennis is in top 5 of every nation on this list apart from UK and Ireland, despite the most prestigious Grand Slam being hosted in Wimbledon, London.
 This is only because Cricket and GAA keep it out, tennis is still popular in the UK and Ireland.

-- Tennis is also popular in many of the other nations we did not analyse but you can see from the infographic above its the 2nd most popular sport in a lot of countries in Europe.
+- Tennis is also popular in many of the other nations we did not analyse but you can see from the list above its the 2nd most popular sport in a lot of countries in Europe.

 - Golf is probably the third most searched for sport.
 Out of the 13 countries we looked at it makes the top 5 in 9.
-There are 5.3 million golfers in Europe and just under 7,000 courses.
+There are 5.3 million registered golfers in Europe and just under 7,000 courses.